Buddy Matthews: All Elite Wrestling (2022–present)

-Matthews made his debut for All Elite Wrestling on 23 February 2022 episode of Dynamite aligning himself with Malakai Black and Brody King of the House of Black.
-After his debut, AEW president Tony Khan announced Matthews's signing with the company.
+Matthews made his debut for All Elite Wrestling (AEW) on 23 February 2022 episode of Dynamite, joining the House of Black with Malakai Black and Brody King.
+The trio would defeat Death Triangle and Erick Redbeard at the Revolution buy-in show on 6 March.
+In August 2022, the trio feuded with Darby Allin, which culminated in a six-man tag team match at All Out on 4 September, where the House of Black were defeated.

 At Revolution on 5 March 2023, The House of Black defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) to become the AEW World Trios Championship.
 In the summer of 2023, Matthews feuded Andrade El Idolo on Collision, which concluded in a ladder match for Andrade's mask, where Matthews lost.
-House of Black lost the trios titles to The Acclaimed and Billy Gunn at All In in August 2023.
+House of Black lost the trios titles to The Acclaimed and Billy Gunn at All In on August 27.

 Murphy (bottom) surrendering the AEW World Trios Championship in August 2023.

 On 1 May 2024 episode of Dynamite, Matthews unsuccessfully challenged Adam Copeland for the AEW TNT Championship.
 On 15 June episode of Collision, the House of Black won a #1 contenders' match for The Patriarchy's AEW World Trios Championships.
 After the match, Patriarchy leader Christian Cage appeared on the titantron and revealed that they had attacked Matthews with a con-chair-to, turning the entire House of Black stable face for the first time.
 On 25 August at All In, the House of Black participated in the ladder match for the AEW World Trios Championships, but failed to win.

 On 22 January 2025 episode of Dynamite, a vignette aired of King, Matthews and Julia Hart silently kicking Black out of the group and as leader, stating "that they are done living in the shadows and that it is time to honor themselves with no leaders, no masters, no gods".
 On 25 January episode of Collision, the group was renamed to the "Hounds of Hell".
 On 15 February at Grand Slam Australia, Matthews unsuccessfully challenged Kazuchika Okada for the AEW Continental Championship.
 After the match, Matthews revealed that he had suffered an ankle injury during his entrance, leaving him out of action indefinitely.